Model Context Protocol (MCP) Server

 Remote vs. Local MCP Server

-The Local MCP Server is appropriate when your environment requires on-premises execution, restricts outbound connections to third-party-hosted services, or needs to run inside a private network.
+The Local MCP Server is the right choice when your environment requires on-premises execution or restricts outbound connections to third-party-hosted services.

 Both versions expose the same available MCP tools and use the same API Key-based authentication.